-In my first post, “Meet the Wealthy Sage”, I outlined my aim for this website, in the short term at least, is to share learning gained from my recent journey on the Internet to investigate ways of making money online and, in particular, to appraise folks about the pitfalls, threats and scams to be avoided when starting a business online.
+In my first post, “Meet the Wealthy Sage”, I outlined my aim for this website, in the short term at least, is to share learning gained from my journey on the Internet to investigate ways of making money online and, in particular, to appraise folks about the pitfalls, threats and scams to be avoided when starting business online.

 I’ve found it takes considerable time and effort to establish an online business and it’s most important to research thoroughly before committing significant funds to the endeavour.
 Also, there’s no guarantee of success, of course, and it’s extremely difficult to gauge how quickly income will start flowing, if at all, into a new business.

 In this second blog, my objective is to inform readers about progress made to date and, in particular, to explain how I’ve been getting to grips with this online business thingy.
 For me, this post documents an important part of my journey.

 In it, you’ll learn about some of the most popular ways of making money online, how to choose an appropriate business model to match your vision of what it is you want to do and also, as a beginner, to be aware of what schemes you ought to avoid.
 You’ll also learn why it’s important to seek help in climbing the learning curve for establishing your business online and how to do this by deferring the need for significant expenditure.

 Firstly, there is no single answer to the ubiquitous question of “how to make money online?”
 There are many ways, of course, just as in normal business, but the method you choose, and whether it’s successful or not, will depend on your individual circumstances, abilities and commitment, including how much time, effort and focus you will apply in establishing your business.